Energy Technology and Governance Program

 Black Sea Regional Transmission System Planning Project (BSTP)

-The Black Sea Regional Transmission System Planning Project (BSTP) was established by the United States Agency for International Development, the United States Energy Association and the transmission system operators of the Black Sea region in 2004 to build institutional capacity to develop and analyze the region’s first common transmission planning model.
-Members of the project working group represent the transmission system operators (TSO) of Armenia, Bulgaria, Georgia, Moldova, Romania, Russia, Ukraine and Turkey.
+The Black Sea Regional Transmission System Planning Project (BSTP) was established in 2004 by the United States Agency for International Development, the United States Energy Association and the transmission system operators of the Black Sea region to build institutional capacity to develop and analyze the region’s first common transmission planning model.
+Members of the project working group represent the transmission system operators (TSO) of Armenia, Bulgaria, Georgia, Moldova, Romania, Ukraine and Turkey.

 The Project Memorandum of Understanding (MOU) provides the basis for the project organization and coordination, details the Project methodology, timelines, schedules and deliverables, the rights and responsibilities of the TSOs, the role of Transelectrica as the Technical Coordinator, the role of EKC as regional model integrator and the support provided by USAID and USEA.